proneeld/Chronicle-Discord-App/README.md

 * Gamble on VCT Tier 1 games using fake money, allowing for a 2x payout if you win and nothing if you lose.
 Also gives out daily money if a user goes below a certain amount to make it more forgiving

 # Videos and Screenshots

+# UPDATES
+* 12/04/2025: Code is now uploaded.
+I have also contacted Liquipedia to be able to use their free version of their API, which is exponentially better than my current API.
+We shall see if they respond